jenkinsci/google-cloudbuild-plugin/README.md

 This example archives the contents of the `src` directory and uploads the resulting tgz-file to Cloud Storage.
-The build request stored in `cloudbuild.yaml` is then sent to Container Builder using the credentials for the `my-project` and with the custom variables `_CUSTOM1` and `_CUSTOM2` attached to the request.
+The build request stored in `cloudbuild.yaml` is then sent to Cloud Build using the credentials for the `my-project` and with the custom variables `_CUSTOM1` and `_CUSTOM2` attached to the request.

 The `googleCloudBuild` function accepts the following parameters:

 *   `credentialsId` (required) - the string identifying which credentials (provided by the Google OAuth plugin) to send in the request
-*   `request` (required) - the build request to send to Container Builder.
+*   `request` (required) - the build request to send to Cloud Build.
 This must be one of the following:
     *   `file(FILENAME)` - sends the contents of `FILENAME` as the build request
     *   `inline(REQUEST)` - sends `REQUEST` (a YAML or JSON string) as the build request
 *   `source` (optional) - the source to attach to the build request.
 If provided, this must be one of the following:
     *   `local(PATH)` - archives the contents of `PATH`, uploads the resulting tgz to Cloud Storage and uses that as the source in the build request
     *   `storage(bucket: BUCKET, object: OBJECT)` - uses an existing Cloud Storage object as the source in the build request
     *   `repo(projectId: PROJECT_ID, repoName: REPO_NAME, branch: BRANCH, tag: TAG, commit: COMMIT)` - uses a Cloud Source Repository as the source in the build request.
 Exactly one of branch, tag, or commit must be specified.
-The projectId and repoName parameters may be omitted, in which case the same semantics are used as [described in the API documentation](https://cloud.google.com/container-builder/docs/api/reference/rest/v1/RepoSource).
+The projectId and repoName parameters may be omitted, in which case the same semantics are used as [described in the API documentation](https://cloud.google.com/cloud-build/docs/api/reference/rest/v1/RepoSource).
 *   `substitutions` (optional) - a map indicating the custom substitutions to include in the request